Red Flags and Warning Signs

 - Stay with your partner because you are afraid of what your partner would do if you broke up?

 If you answered yes to any of these questions, it is likely you are experiencing abuse.
-You are not alone: our advocates are available to help you 24 hrs/day.
+You are not alone: our advocates are available to help you 24-hours a day.
 Pick up the phone and call our hotline at 845-562-5340.